adiman1/yellowcab-data-orchestrator/readme.md

 - **Average trip cost increased by 32%**, likely due to fare hikes, surcharges, or inflation.
 - **Average trip distance fell by ~5%**, suggesting more short-haul JFK trips in 2025 vs. 2022.

+**Why JFK Matters**

+- **Top Revenue Generator** – JFK consistently ranks as the **highest revenue-generating pickup location** among NYC taxi zones.
+Tracking it separately highlights the health of the most critical demand hub.
+- **Gateway for Travelers** – As a major international airport, JFK is strongly influenced by **tourism, business travel, and flight traffic**.
+Changes here signal broader economic or travel trends.
+- **Pricing Sensitivity** – Airport trips carry **premium fares and surcharges**, so shifts in cost and distance have an outsized impact on total revenue.
+- **Demand Stability** – Even a modest increase in trips (+7%) at JFK indicates **stable or rising passenger flow**, reinforcing its role as a reliable volume driver.

+**Takeaway**:
+- Monitoring JFK specifically provides a **leading indicator for NYC taxi economics**, since it captures high-value trips, reflects tourism/business travel demand, and magnifies the impact of fare changes.

 ---

 **2022 H1**